Ask a COVID-19 Question

 - Turkmenistan has not officially acknowledged any cases of COVID-19 within its borders and may be disinclined to do so if cases were confirmed.
 The U.S. Embassy has received reports of local citizens with symptoms consistent with COVID-19 undergoing COVID-19 testing and being placed in quarantine in infectious diseases hospitals.
 We urge U.S. citizens in Turkmenistan to mitigate the possible spread of disease and to continue to wear facial coverings, practice physical distancing, frequent handwashing, and enhanced disinfection measures per Centers for Disease Control and Prevention (CDC) guidelines.
 The Embassy has strengthened its social distancing measures, instituted a mask policy on premises, and is operating under telework status to the extent possible.

 - All international commercial flights to and from Turkmenistan have been cancelled and land borders are closed to passenger traffic.
 Charter flights are organized by Foreign Missions and private companies.
-Some press reporting indicates that international flight restrictions are expected to continue through January 1, 2020.
+Some press reporting indicates that international flight restrictions are expected to continue.